pip-services-content/pip-clients-emailtemplates-node/doc/NodeClientApiV1.md

-# Client API (version 1) <br/> EmailTemplates Microservices Client SDK for Node.js
+# Client API (version 1) <br/> Email Templates Microservices Client SDK for Node.js

-Node.js client API for EmailTemplates microservice is a thin layer on the top of communication protocols.
+Node.js client API for Email templates microservice is a thin layer on the top of communication protocols.
 It hides details related to specific protocol implementation and provides high-level API to access the microservice for simple and productive development.